WDI-DTLA-41-Group-3/project-03-agile-sprint/readme.md

 - MongoDB
 - Express.js
 - Node.js
+- Heroku

 User Stories:
-- [ ] As a user, I want to be able to sign in with Github
+- [x] As a user, I want to be able to sign in with Github
 - [ ] As a first time sign up, I want to be automatically assigned a new blog
 - [ ] As a logged in user I want to be able to write a blog and read blogs
-- [ ] As a writer, I want to write and publish blog posts
+- [x] As a writer, I want to write and publish blog posts
 - [ ] As a writer, I want to save drafts of posts to publish later
 - [ ] As a writer, I want to tag my posts